-- (a) a commitment to provide you with the proper induction into the University, relevant School and Centre: - (b) provide ongoing support to allow you to carry out your duties; - (c) a responsibility for ensuring that the conduct and quality of the activities you carry out are of an appropriate standard; - (d) reporting to the Director or Education or Research any reason why they may no longer be able to act as a sponsor to you (i.e. long-term leave, leaving the University); - (e) making requests to the Director of Education or Research for a renewal of your appointment.
+- (a) a commitment to provide you with the proper induction into the University, relevant Faculty and Centre: - (b) provide ongoing support to allow you to carry out your duties; - (c) a responsibility for ensuring that the conduct and quality of the activities you carry out are of an appropriate standard; - (d) reporting to the relevant Director of Education or Research any reason why they may no longer be able to act as a sponsor to you (i.e. long-term leave, leaving the University); - (e) making requests to the relevant Director of Education or Research for a renewal of your appointment or a resignation of your appointment during your 3-year term.

-You should contact your sponsor in the first instance with any issues or concerns that you may have, and are able to contact the School's Director of Education or Research should you wish to raise an issue or concern about your sponsor.
+You should contact your sponsor in the first instance with any issues or concerns that you may have, and are able to contact the relevant Director of Education or Research should you wish to raise an issue or concern about your sponsor.